substance/data/README.md

     // There are four different access scenarios:
     // For convenience there's a get method, which always returns the right result depending on the
     // schema information.
 However, internally, every property of a resource is represented as a
-    // non-unique SortedHash of Node objects, even if it's a unique property.
+    // non-unique Set of Node objects, even if it's a unique property.
 So if
     // you want to be explicit you should use the native methods of the Node API.

     test("1.
 Unique value types", function() {